memanju2005/mkcrack/README.md

 Stay safe, stay ethical, and use this knowledge for good! ✨

-📄 License
-MIT License

-🌟 Want to contribute?
+**🌟 Want to contribute?**

 Feel free to open issues, suggest features, or submit pull requests.

 Let’s learn and grow together!

 ---